Shaping the future of Cairngorms National Park with community engagement

 E-Bike Survey: Part of the programme is to create a network of e-bikes that residents and visitors can use for everyday journeys.
 To create the best plan, this survey focuses on asking how people would use e-bikes should they become available as well as their existing thoughts or gripes about them.

 Drop-in sessions: A hybrid engagement strategy is also playing a sizeable role here, with multiple drop-in sessions scheduled where members of the community can visit the team and discuss their active travel needs.
 Some are open to everyone while some were created to gather info from certain demographics.
-For example, in August, there was a drop-in session specifically for audiences with a disability or over 65.
+For example, in August 2022, there was a drop-in session specifically for audiences with a disability or over 65.
+Recent drop in sessions have included: tackling ways of getting around without a car; making Aviemore cycling and wheeling friendly and climate emergency workshops.

-The coming months will also see the website expanding to cover other areas of the project, including specific consultations on health and wellbeing and special landscape qualities.
+The past year has seen the website expand to cover other areas of the project, including specific consultations on health and wellbeing and special landscape qualities.
 Another goal is to harness the power of nature in the National Park to have a positive impact on people’s health.
 Structural changes and improvements could also lead to a cultural change around the project being able to demonstrate the value of nature as a genuine intervention within the public health space.

 This will include: